 The Gibraltar Museum

-She has been an active researcher for over thirty years, during which time she has authored or co-authored over 50 peer-reviewed publications, and has presented over thirty papers at international conferences.
+She has been an active researcher for over thirty years, during which time she has authored or co-authored over 60 peer-reviewed publications, and has presented over thirty papers at international conferences.

-She was awarded her PhD by Anglia Ruskin University for her thesis “Climate, Vegetation and Biodiversity – A Multiscale Study of the South of the Iberian Peninsula.” and her main areas of interest are spatio-temporal distribution patterns of vegetation and animals, and the relationships between climate, vegetation, landscape features and biodiversity.
-Her work has been mainly focused on the Iberian Peninsula within the Quaternary.
+She was awarded her PhD by Anglia Ruskin University for her thesis “Climate, Vegetation and Biodiversity – A Multiscale Study of the South of the Iberian Peninsula.” and her main areas of interest are spatio-temporal distribution patterns of vegetation and animals, and the relationships between climate, vegetation, landscape features and biodiversity – focusing mainly on the Iberian Peninsula within the Quaternary.
 She is currently also working on the cultural influences on the development of the Gibraltarian ‘cuisine’, Gibraltar’s submerged/underwater cultural heritage and underwater archaeology.
 She also recently completed her MSc at the University of Leicester in Museum Studies, and currently serves on HM Government of Gibraltar’s Climate Change Forum, Urban Renewal Committee, and the MOD Conservation Forum.
 In 2006 she was granted the Gibraltar Award in HM the Queen’s Birthday Honours.

 Dr Rhian Guillem